 "Diabetes is my main concern," Mor concludes.
 "So many children and adults continue to suffer from the disorder.
 Since the FTS molecule is very easily absorbed into the blood, it could be the first diabetes treatment in pill form to moderate insulin production in juvenile diabetes, slowing down the progression of the disease.
 It could help a lot of people.

-*News Release by National Institute of Allergy and Infectious Diseases: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (National Institute of Allergy and Infectious Diseases).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.